 - 4. Perform coarse and fine manual Y-offset correction. - 5.
-You are now ready to perform single cuts using the manual Y-offset correct: - a) You can use index movement to get to the first cut quickly. - b) Place the green crosshairs right in the middle of the cut street. - c) Click 'Next' and a single cut will be made. - d) The camera will return to the cut after and the crosshairs should be in the middle in the cut.
+You are now ready to perform single cuts using the manual Y-offset correct: - a) You can use index movement to get to the first cut quickly. - b) Place the crosshairs right in the middle of the cut street. - c) Click 'Test cut' and a single cut will be made. - d) The camera will return to the cut after and the crosshairs should be in the middle in the cut.
 Make any fine adjustments to the crosshair position if needed. - e) You must click 'Finish'.
-If you do not, you will be changing the manual Y-offset correction for any subsequent cuts.
+If you do not, you will be changing the Y-offset correction for any subsequent cuts.
 THIS IS BAD! - f) Repeat the above steps for any additional cuts.
 If you need to make cuts at another angle use angle rotation movement. - 6.
-Click the 'Unload Wafer' icon. - 7.
+Click the 'Chuck' icon and select 'Unload Workpiece' from the pop-up menu. - 7.
 Follow the steps in the 'Finishing Up' section of this SOP.